Back to Blog

 When it comes to accuracy, the debate about whether listening to music on headphones or speakers is better can be a very difficult and complicated subject to tackle.
 The important thing to know about the accuracy of sound is that a lot of it depends on acoustics.

-Acoustics are the sonic qualities and characteristics that differentiate different rooms.
+Acoustics are the sonic qualities and characteristics that differentiate from room to room.
 For instance, playing music in a massive arena is going to sound very different from playing music in a bedroom.
 Arenas have lots of reverb, equalization characteristics, and other aspects to them.
 Smaller spaces are generally much less colored with the way that they add their own characteristic and properties to sound.

 The reason why some people appreciate headphones for mixing is that they take acoustics virtually entirely out of the picture when reproducing sound.
 There is no physical room that the headphones are putting music into; they are outputting directly to the ears.
 This technically can make headphones more accurate than speakers, generally speaking.